giltho/gatsby-transformer-bibtex/README.md

 }
 ```

+### Special fields

+Every field is simply the string value that was in the corresponding Bibtex entry, except for some fields that have a special behaviour.

+- The `entry_type` field contains the type of the entry.
+For example, an entry starting with `@article{...` will have `"article"` in its `entry_type` field.
+- The `date` field is either the provided `issue_date` if it exists, or `year` if it does not.
+It is always a `string`.
+- The `authors` field is a list of the authors' names, that has been extracted from the bibtex.
+- The `raw` field contains the entire bibtex entry as a raw string.
+- The `youtubeId` is created if a `youtube` field is in your bibtex file.
+If your `youtube` field contains a youtubeId, it's just copied, if it contains a youtube link, the id is extracted from it.

 ### Working with files

+It is possible to work with local files, and to create fields of type `File` in your nodes.
-`Reference` nodes may contain a `file` field if you specified it in your Bibtex file.
-The type of this field is the `File` type provided by `gatsby-source-filesystem`.
-In particular, it contains a `publicURL` field that is useful if you want to add a link to the file.
+If in *every of your entries*, for a given field, the value is not specified (`null`) or it is a relative path to a file, then Gatsby will transform it into a `File` field provided by `gatsby-source-filesystem`.
+In particular, this field contains a `publicURL` field that is useful if you want to add a link to the file.

 For example, if the path you gave to `gatsby-source-fileystem` contains
 ```